sappling/rallyx/README.md

 | Warning  | Story not assigned to a team (not at a leaf project) |
 | Warning  | Incomplete story in old Sprint ( ended > 2 weeks ago)|
 | Warning  | Story not beneath the Initiative |

+#### miro
+This output format adds sticky notes and cards into the online whiteboard tool, [Miro](https://miro.com).
+Currently this is used to support remote PI Planning events and works in a manner needed for my use.
+Features or User Stories that have the tag "MMF" are added as a blue sticky note.
+Other user stories are added as a Card.

+To use the miro option, you must use a properties file and set 3 properties:
+* miroToken - The OAuth Token to authorize use of the board.
+To get this, go to your Miro team's Profile Settings, under the "API, SDK & Embed" tab, and "create an app".
+You must specify at least the "boards:write" scope.
+The "Install app and get OAuth Token" will give you the value for this property.
+* miroFrame - This option adds content inside a Miro frame.
+I suggest setting the frame to "grid" mode.
+Select the Frame, click the "..." and pick "Copy Link".
+It will be formatted like: ```https://miro.com/app/board/<miroBoard>=/?moveToWidget=<miroframe>&cot=13```
+* miroBoard - use the value from the link described above.

 License
 -------